 Naseberry can be particularly tricky to buy because the plant is fairly fickle.
 As much as the plant has grown well in a number of tropical environments, it can only do well in such environments and grows very poorly if the temperature lowers by much.
 If there’s an unexpected cold snap and the temperature goes below freezing, though, the plant can and will die fairly quickly.

 If you’re lucky enough to live in a pleasantly tropical environment, then you may be able to buy sapodilla at the supermarket and then grow your own tree!
 The seeds from the plant will grow well if properly watered and cared for, and will become a fully-fledged tree in the right conditions.
-Once it’s fully grown, the tree will flower year-round, and fruit twice per year.
+Once fully grown, the tree blooms year-round and bears fruit twice a year.
 The flowers are particularly small and beautiful, so even if you don’t feel you’re getting enough fruit, it makes a very pretty decorative shrub.

-Once the fruit has been harvested from the tree, they need a little bit of a wait until they’re perfectly good to eat.
+After harvesting the fruit from the tree, it needs some time to ripen before it’s ready to eat.
 It’s one of the few fruits in the world that isn’t ready for consumption at the same time that it’s ripe for harvesting.

-Lots of different methods are used to get the fruit ready to eat.
+Different methods exist to prepare the fruit for eating.
 As a general theme, people keep the fruit away from light and at roughly room temperature in order to speed the process up.
-Surprisingly, in the Bahamas, some people bury their sapodilla in their gardens until they’re ready to be eaten!
+Surprisingly, in the Bahamas, people bury their sapodilla in their gardens until it’s ready to eat.

 There’s every chance that you won’t be able to get sapodilla near where you are unless you happen to live in a tropical paradise.
 Your best bet to try them is to head to a local market if you’re ever in a tropical locale, and ask around for them.
 If that doesn’t work, you can even try asking around at local restaurants.

 One thing’s for sure, it wouldn’t be worth picking them off a tree like a mango to try to enjoy a fresh, free meal.
-In that case, you’d be faced with a tough, hard, and difficult to eat fruit which certainly wouldn’t be as good as you were hoping.
+If you don’t wait, you’ll face a tough, hard fruit that’s difficult to eat and won’t be as delicious as desired.